 Dydd Gwyl Dewi Hapus, everyone!
 I’m Welsh, so we always celebrate St. David’s Day (even more so when we’ve just beaten England in the Six Nations), but for me it also marks the start of Spring and is the perfect excuse to fill the house with daffodils.

-I help run Alfie’s Woodcraft Folk group, so I’m always on the look out for fun craft activities.
-Today’s gathering falls on St. David’s Day, so I thought we’d make these fab daffodil pinwheels that I spotted over on the always inspiring Nurture Store.
+I love a daffodil craft and we made these fab pinwheels, that I spotted over on the always inspiring Nurture Store, a few years ago at Woodcraft Folk.
 They’re pretty simple – you just need coloured card, egg boxes (although I’ve used mini muffin cases instead) and split pins, plus some tape.
 The full tutorial is here, but here’s a brief summary of how I did it anyway.